Our Team

 Josh French, Adventurers teacher (W), grew up in Louisville, KY, where he developed a deep love for the outdoors.
 As a young teen, he spent summers in the Ozark Mountains of Missouri, further nurturing his passion for nature.
 His travels across the western United States and its many natural wonders have only enhanced his appreciation for the world around us.
 As his profession, Josh owns and operates a photography and videography company with his wife, Amanda.
 Inspired by Waldorf education, Josh and his wife, Amanda, homeschool their two daughters, embracing an eclectic approach to teaching.
 In his off time he enjoys fly fishing, reading, photography and filmmaking.
 Josh completed his Level 1 Forest School teacher certificate and Level I FS Naturalist Certification in the Spring of 2025.
 He is also a certified Free Play Facilitator.

-Shae Galbraith, Explorers teacher (W)is a devoted mama to two boys and a lifelong adaptive learner.
+Shae Galbraith, Buds and Explorers teacher (M/W), is a devoted mama to two boys and a lifelong adaptive learner.
 Originally from Cincinnati, Ohio, she holds degrees in zoology, environmental studies, and anthropology from the University of Cincinnati.
 Her love for the natural world began early—spending countless mornings and evenings resting on a fallen log above the creek behind her childhood home.
 At just thirteen, Shae began volunteering with the Cincinnati Zoo, setting the foundation for a career rooted in care for the environment.
 Her passion eventually led her to Bernheim Forest, where she first volunteered with the Bernheim Bee Team.
 From there, she expanded into visitor services and later joined the education team, building connections with the ever-evolving community of Forest Pals.
 Shae brings a unique blend of hands-on experience and heartfelt presence to outdoor education.
 Drawing from her years at the Zoo and her work at Bernheim, she has found a rhythm in teaching with the forest.
 In 2024, she earned her Professional Learning Leader eeCredential through KAEE, continuing her journey as a guide, mentor, and forest friend.

 Can you imagine your photo here?
 We are seeking energetic, skilled and dedicated team members to lead nature programming in Clermont, KY.
 Our homeschool enrichment serves children age 6-12 and offers a rhythmic balance of facilitated nature studies, arts and mindfulness activities, and child-led forest play.
 Parent child groups offer artful nature exploration and community-building for children and their families.
 We meet outdoors in all weather.
 Part-time but robust positions offer 4-8 hours a week, Mondays and/or Wednesdays, September – May.